CONVERSATION PIECE, JADE, AMULET

 Faces and darkness separate us over and over."

-Object of Vertu is thought of contemporary silver objects of the everyday, inhabiting our surroundings and offering themselves to a more direct and subtle interaction.
-The final mirroring silver objects with reference to the standardised proportions of an A4, awaits to be filled in with reflected contents.
+Object of Vertu is thought of silver mirror objects of the everyday, inhabiting our surroundings and offering themselves to a more direct and subtle interaction, awaits to be filled in with reflected contents.

 BUCKS 'N BARTER